 Virginia Tech is a university known for its strong sense of community.
-Similarly, the faculty of the Industrial/Organizational program seek to instill this same sense of community; these values can be seen in our alumni who work together, who gather at both professional meetings and personal celebrations, and those who return to Blacksburg for Hokie football!
+Similarly, the faculty of the Industrial/Organizational concentration seek to instill this same sense of community; these values can be seen in our alumni who work together, who gather at both professional meetings and personal celebrations, and those who return to Blacksburg for Hokie football!

-The program prepares students for:
+The concentration prepares students for:

 For additional information about the I/O psychology concentration, to schedule an interview, or to ask about the status of your application, contact the Program Director: